- About us

 - FWG Blog

-Commonly referred to as a heat lamp, the warmth of an infrared lamp also provides a soothing comfort.
-The heat affect is similar to moxibustion therapy and is therefore used interchangeably in patterns of internal cold.
-Treatment also has applications for women’s health since the heat and healing properties alleviate menstrual discomfort.
+Commonly referred to as a heat lamp, the warmth of an infrared lamp provides a soothing comfort.
+The heat affect is similar to moxibustion therapy.
+It is therefore used interchangeably when there is cold expressed in signs or symptoms.
+Treatment also has applications for women’s health.
+The heat and healing properties are beneficial for menstrual discomfort.
 Moreover many patients report relaxation benefits from this therapy.
-It can be used in connection with acupuncture treatment or on areas without acupuncture needles as part of the same treatment.
-Often the lamp is placed over acupuncture needles to enhance the affect.
-Infrared treatments can also be used for skin repair for example, in cases of eczema, burns or wound infections.
+It can be used in conjunction with an acupuncture treatment.
+The lamp may be placed over acupuncture needles as part to enhance their affect.
+Infrared treatments can also be used for skin repair.
+Examples includes cases of eczema, burns or wound infections.

 Infrared treatments are commonly used throughout Europe.
-Many spas throughout Australia use infrared, particularly as infrared saunas.
-This is because a sauna allows the application of infrared light to affect the whole body whereas using a lamp concentrates the therapy to a particular area.
+Many spas throughout Australia use infrared therapy, particularly as infrared saunas.
+An infrared sauna provides infrared light to affect the whole body whereas a lamp concentrates the therapy to a particular area.
 The heat from a infrared lamp is is similar to the warmth emitted from sunlight.
 Both the lamp and sun emit forms electromagnetic energy.

 How does it work?